StevenBlack/vocab/vocabulary.md

 ### normalcy bias
 Cognitive bias: disbelieving one's situation when faced with grave and imminent danger and/or catastrophe.

+### Norvig's Law (law of software)
+Any technology that surpasses 50% penetration will never double again.  -- Peter Norvig, 1999

 ### nosce hostem